-The message you send is crucial to get the apartment, it is the first impression they will have on you.
+The message you send is crucial to get the apartment, it is the first impression that counts.
 Don’t write a cover letter of 1 page, they won’t read it.
 The best option is to write a few lines (10 max).
 You can start with a general presentation; name, profession, languages spoken.
 Put the date you want to move in and, if any, the date you want to move out.
 Then you can share your Facebook profile so they know you are “real” and they can learn more about you.
 At the end write a few lines on why you want the room/ flat.
 For instance, because it seems clean or the flatmates seem to look for the same thing as you (some small talks occasionally in the shared kitchen or go out together etc.).
 You should also ask to visit the flat as soon as possible, it will show your motivation.
-This will also scare away scammers who will offer you to pay first without visiting anything because they are “not in the country at the moment” and then they send you the keys by mail.
+This will also scare away scammers who will ask you to pay first without visiting anything because they are “not in the country at the moment” and then they send you the keys by mail.

-Berlin is a huge city with plenty of residential neighbourhoods and more lively ones.
-You should pay attention to the public transportation access in the neighborhood you chose.
-Some are more accessible than others and it might take you 15min or more to reach the nearest tram/bus/metro station.
-Adding you time to go to work and come back.
+Berlin is a huge city with plenty of residential neighbourhoods, some being more lively than others.
+You should pay attention to the public transportation access in the neighborhood you choose.
+Some are more accessible than others and it might take you 15 minutes or more to reach the nearest tram/bus/metro station, which is something to bear in mind when working out your commute to work.

 Regarding the shared flats (WG in German), ads can be really specific; “only girls” or “only vegans” etc. Even if you want the room don’t lie in your email – even if you get the flat it will be a difficult living situation if you don’t agree on certain philosophies.
 When they ask for specific things (even if it is not fair) they don’t care and will find someone matching the criteria.